bks-dev/BKS/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven HTS tests.
+Utilities to generate test vectors for the data-driven BKS tests.

 Usage: